ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 Therefore, we can make our code faster by:
 1. Transforming our table so each row is a unique combination of visits & conversions, with a column that is the number of browsers with that combination.
 We can do this in SQL and output the table as "count of counts".
-2. Using the binomial distribution to simulate splitting browsers into A and B groups.
-3. As before, summarizing the number of visits and conversions in each group and apply our proportion test.

 ![](https://github.com/robinsones/robinsones.github.io/blob/performance_post/images/performance_post_visualization.png)

-Because the [bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) is just a special case of the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) where n = 1, we're doing the *same* process as before, but we only need to do many fewer computations!

 ``` sql
 with counts as (
   SELECT count(*) as total_visits, sum(converted) as converted